 The most successful students take every advantage to enhance their profiles.
 Your first source of information should be the American Bar Association (ABA)’s article on Preparation for Legal Education.
 This statement lists the skills and knowledge that are essential to law.
 The statement is available at www.abanet.org/legaled/prelaw/prep.html.

 Use your undergraduate years to determine if becoming a lawyer is the right career choice for you.
-The faculty who serve as pre-law advisors (Dr. David Gaines and Dr. Kerry Bruns) and Career Services will serve as your allies every step of the way, from helping you determine the resources that will assist your decision through the actual application process.
+Dr. David Gaines, faculty pre-law advisor, and the Center for Career & Professional Development will serve as your allies every step of the way, from helping you determine the resources that will assist your decision through the actual application process.

 Choosing a Major

 The wonderful but frustrating truth is that law schools have no preference for any major or course work, but they do consider very strongly how well you do in your choice of major.
 All undergraduate majors have characteristics that will help you in law school: engineering and science students develop analytical reasoning; liberal arts students develop knowledge about the structure of society and reading- and writing-intensive skills, while business majors obtain corporate and entrepreneurial insights.
 Students from all majors at Southwestern University have become successful lawyers.

 Don’t rush your decision about your major: instead, take time to investigate your interests and be open-minded.
 We advise students to major in what they enjoy most and what they would consider for an alternate career.
 Usually, you do better in courses in which you like the material.
 You may also decide not to go to law school immediately after graduation or you may change your mind about it completely.
 Use your electives to dabble in course work required for other majors.
 This will broaden your educational background as well as allow you to check out other possibilities for careers.

 Making the Grade